-Application areas include the pricing and trading of financial securities, the development of hedging strategies, risk assessment and management, asset-liability management, investment decisions and corporate strategic planning.
-Current challenges are more and more complex financial products, market models involving several sources of uncertainty and the simultaneous management of assets and liabilities as an optimization problem.
+Computational Finance is an interdisciplinary branch of scientific computing.
+The main goal is to determine the risks generated by financial products as accurately as possible.
+Application areas are the evaluation and the trading of securities, stocks, and bonds and the determination of sensitivities and hedging strategies, risk assessment, asset-liability management, as well as investment decisions and strategic corporate planning.
+Current challenges are increasingly complex financial products, market models with multiple sources of uncertainty and the simultaneous management of assets and liabilities as optimization problems.